Sequential Subspace Noise Injection Prevents Accuracy Collapse in Certified Unlearning: Algorithm Motivation

 \begin{remark} Discrepancy $\Delta(\rho)$ for $\rho = 1$ is connected to the sensitivity \citep{10.1561/0400000042} of the model’s output.
 However, we are only considering a particular joint distribution $(X, X’)$ while sensitivity takes supremum over all possible $X$ and $X'$. \end{remark}

-\begin{remark} Different couplings may yield different values of $\Delta(\rho)$; we take the coupling to be part of the definition of the certifying procedure and hold it fixed throughout the analysis. \end{remark}

-\paragraph{Discussion.} Removing model clipping and calibrating noise using $\Delta(\rho)$ instead of the worst-case bound $2C_{0}$ yields smaller noise and sharper guarantees whenever the two trained starting points are close.
+\begin{remark} Different couplings may yield different values of $\Delta(\rho)$; we take the coupling to be part of the definition of the certifying procedure and hold it fixed throughout the analysis. \end{remark} \textbf{Discussion.} Removing model clipping and calibrating noise using $\Delta(\rho)$ instead of the worst-case bound $2C_{0}$ yields smaller noise and sharper guarantees whenever the two trained starting points are close.
 Conceptually, this replaces a uniform guarantee over all initialization pairs in the $C_{0}$-ball with a guarantee for the specific coupled distribution of initializations induced by full-data training and retained-data training, which is exactly what the certified unlearning definition requires.

-In this work, we treat $\Delta(\rho)$ as a \textit{conditioning parameter} and interpret both the analysis and the experiments for a given value of $\Delta(\rho)$.
+In this work, we treat $\Delta(\rho)$ as a \textit{conditioning parameter} and interpret both the analysis and the experiments for a given instantiated value of $\Delta(\rho)$.
 The unlearning procedure remains certified under the stated proximity condition.
-Empirically, we show that even under tight conditioning, our method remains competitive with existing empirical (uncertified) unlearning approaches.
-Moreover, auditing the resulting models using MIAs yields empirical evidence of effective unlearning.
-These results suggest that conditioning on proximity is not merely a theoretical relaxation, but a practically meaningful target that motivates the development of more stable training procedures and sharper estimators of $\Delta(\rho)$.
+Empirically, we instantiate $\Delta(\rho)$ using practical estimation procedures (rather than assuming an oracle bound), and show that under this calibration our method remains competitive with existing empirical (uncertified) unlearning approaches.

-To make this conditioning concrete, Appendix~\ref{app:delta-upper-bound} discusses how $\Delta(\rho)$ can be upper-bounded or calibrated in practice.
-We review theoretical bounds based on argument stability under standard assumptions, as well as empirical procedures for estimating $\Delta(\rho)$ for a given architecture.